 Thermal cameras detect the difference between the body heat of deer and the cool air and ground.
 High quality thermal cameras can detect many more animals in vegetated areas, than a human eye can.

 Exclusion fencing can protect environmental or agricultural assets from intensive impacts of feral deer, where shooting or trapping is not effective or feasible.
-Fencing is often used to protect newly planted trees from being browsed.
+Fencing is often used to protect newly planted trees from being browsed or trampled.
 Fencing can also limit the movement of feral deer across the landscape or guide them into a trap.

 Exclusion fencing is expensive to establish and maintain.
 Feral deer are experts at jumping over and pushing under fences.
-To exclude them, fences should be about 2 metres high, with strong posts, mesh pegged to the ground, with strainer wires to keep the mesh taut, and sometimes with an overhang at the top.
+To exclude them, fences should be a minimum of 1.9 metres high, with strong posts, mesh pegged to the ground, with strainer wires to keep the mesh taut, and sometimes with an overhang at the top.

 Commercial harvesters can remove moderate numbers of feral deer and use them for human or pet meat.
 Harvesters are often used in coordinated programs as a first step, to knock down feral deer numbers until harvesting is no longer feasible in the area.
 Then professional shooters, landholders or volunteers can manage the remaining low numbers of feral deer.